tylabs/quicksand/README.md

 QuickSand.io Python Library and Command Line Tool

+QuickSand is a Python-based analysis framework to analyze suspected malware documents to identify exploits in streams of different encodings or compressions.
+QuickSand supports documents, PDFs, Mime/Email, Postscript and other common formats.

+QuickSand supports scanning using Yara signatures within the decoded streams of documents and PDFs to identify exploits or high risk active content.

+A hosted version is available to try without any installation at [quicksand.io](https://quicksand.io/).

 ## Files:

-- quicksand.py: Main quicksand class and CLI tool
+- src/quicksand/quicksand.py: Main quicksand class and CLI tool

-- quicksand_exe.yara: Yara rules to detect executables.
+- src/quicksand/quicksand_exe.yara: Yara rules to detect executables.

-- quicksand_exploits.yara: Yara rules to detect exploits in documents.
+- src/quicksand/quicksand_exploits.yara: Yara rules to detect exploits in documents.

-- quicksand_pdf.yara: Yara rules to detect exploits in PDFs.
+- src/quicksand/quicksand_pdf.yara: Yara rules to detect exploits in PDFs.

+- bin/quicksand: Command line tool.

-- requirements.txt: pip dependancies
+- requirements.txt: pip dependencies

-- Dockerfile for building an Amazon Lambda environment
+- lambda/Dockerfile for building an Amazon Lambda environment

-- helper script for building Amazon Lambda environment
+- lambda/wait.py helper script for building Amazon Lambda environment